7 Seconds (band): Later history

+On March 20, 2018, 7 Seconds announced their breakup via their official Facebook page.
+In their official statement, they would explain that, "This time around, the reality of being middle-aged, working class, not terribly relevant and not being able to bounce back from injuries and personal problems has become a weight just too great for us to bear and all signs finally point to retirement."

+On October 4, 2021, 7 Seconds announced via Facebook a reunion tour in 2022 alongside Circle Jerks (headliner) and Negative Approach (opener).
+For health reasons, longtime drummer Troy Mowat did not join the band.
+His replacement for the tour was Sammy Siegler (Youth of Today, Judge).
+In 2024, the band announced via Facebook that they would perform at the This is Hardcore festival along with Black Flag.

-Legacy
+Style and Legacy

 7 Seconds is believed to be the first band to refer to themselves primarily as hardcore.
 After their first show on March 2, 1980, in Newsletter NWIN/SPUNK No. 1 they described their band as hardcore new wave.

-Vocalist Kevin Seconds has gone on to have a lengthy solo career, becoming an important folk punk singer too, doing releases with people including Matt Skiba of Alkaline Trio and Mike Scott of Lay It on the Line (band).
+Vocalist Kevin Seconds has gone on to have a lengthy solo career, becoming an important folk punk singer too, recording with artists including Matt Skiba of Alkaline Trio and Mike Scott of Lay It on the Line.

+7 Seconds has also influenced multiple movements in Hardcore, being cited as pioneers of Straight Edge and Youth Crew.
+They are also considered a seminal influence on Melodic Hardcore and Pop Punk.

 Dim Menace's fist-brandishing scowl on the cover of the Skins, Brains, & Guts EP is one of the most iconic images in hardcore.
 Sacramento News & Review speaks at length of their influence in the positive hardcore movement and their positive effect on the punk culture.